 Ed also has achieved Credentialed Food Executive Emerald status with the Canadian Association of Foodservice Professionals (CAFP).
 Ed’s continued professional development through education, experience, leadership commitment and contribution to the industry is a testimony to his love of his profession.

 Kathleen has been a vital team member of Cini-Little for over 20 years, and most recently served as the Vice President of Marketing & Business Development, where she led the firm’s marketing and business development initiatives.
-“Kathleen’s passion, determination, and dedication to Cini-Little are unmatched and she will, no doubt, take this company to the next level of growth and success,” remarked Dick Eisenbarth.
+“Kathleen’s passion, determination, and dedication to Cini-Little are unmatched and she will, no doubt, take this company to the next level of growth and success in her new role as Chief Marketing Officer,” remarked Dick Eisenbarth.

 “I am excited to be a part of our success and for what our future holds.
 I look forward to building upon our relationships with valued clients and to cultivating new ones.
 I am eager to continue collaboration with the Leadership Team as we develop and implement our strategic vision for Cini-Little,” shared Held.

 Check out the 22 products that have been honored with the NRA’s Kitchen Innovations Awards for increasing efficiencies and productivity for back-of-house operations.
 The nine-member judging panel includes Cini-Little’s President and COO, Dick Eisenbarth!